himanshu231204/Supervised-Learning-Algorithms/readme.md

-# 📘 Supervised Learning Algorithms Guide
+# 📘 Supervised Learning Algorithms

+---
+A comprehensive repository that covers all major Supervised Machine Learning algorithms 📘 — explained in detail with theory, Python code, ASCII flowcharts, and practical implementation.

+To make it even more valuable, I implemented every model on the Titanic Dataset 🛳️ (Survival Prediction) — one of the most popular datasets in Data Science.
 ---

 ## 📑 Table of Contents